Passions

 Aile VII

-In 2003, Alain Dominique Perrin decided to create with the architect Jean-Marie Finot his own sailing ship, the ADP52, a high-tech racing-cruise ship of 15.70 metres.
-The prototype was entirely built of carbon, ADP52 combines performances of a racing boat with the comfort of a pleasure boat.
-It attains speeds of 15-30% greater than sailing boats of the same length.
-There are plans to build 9 examples in a limited series.
+In 2003, Alain Dominique Perrin, in collaboration with the architect Jean-Marie Finot, decided to create his own sailing ship, “ADP52”, a 15.70 metre high-tech racing-cruise ship.
+A 100% carbon prototype, “ADP52” combines the performance of a racing boat with the comfort of a pleasure boat.
+It is 15-30% faster than sailing boats of the same length.
+There are plans to build a limited series of 9 boats.

 Star of the Seas